mercadolibre/toiler/README.md

 ###Concurrency
 Toiler allows to specify the amount of processors (threads) that should be spawned for each queue.
 Instead of [shoryuken's](https://github.com/phstc/shoryuken) loadbalancing  approach, Toiler delegates this work to the kernel scheduling threads.
+Because Toiler uses threads to provide concurrency, **each thread instatiates a new worker**, as it should be expected, so please **use class variables to store shared variables like clients**.

 ###Long-Polling
 A Fetcher thread is spawned for each queue.